KachiAlex/real-estate-marketplace/TOUR_FEATURE_README.md

 ## Conclusion

-The KIKI AI Assistant tour feature provides an engaging and educational way for users to explore the platform.
+The Property Ark AI Assistant tour feature provides an engaging and educational way for users to explore the platform.
 With multiple tour types, interactive navigation, and comprehensive guidance, users can quickly understand and utilize all platform features effectively.